Ru Baru: Plot

-Series explores the story of a girl Shabeeh (Syra Yousuf) who is an orphan and living with her maternal grandmother and her 2 uncles with their families.
-The drama starts with Tipu (Tipu Sharif) returning from Turkey after his graduation with his friend Sarmad (Faizan Khawaja).
-Tipu and Shabeeh are cousin and live in the same household.
+The series revolves around Shabeeh, a young orphan girl who resides with her maternal grandmother and two uncles, along with their respective families.
+The series starts with Shabeeh's cousin Tipu, lives in the same house as of Shabeeh, returning from Turkey after his graduation with his friend Sarmad.

 Shabeeh is an introvert and spends her time in art work.
-Her cousins - Tipu and Kiran - love each other and want to get married, but her grandmother would like to see Shabeeh engaged before they marry.
-Her family receives a proposal from her uncle Jameel's friend's son - Usman - and they get engaged.
+Her cousins, Tipu and Kiran love each other and want to get married, but her grandmother would like to see Shabeeh engaged before they marry.
+Her family receives a proposal from her uncle Jameel's friend's son, Usman, and they get engaged.
 One day, while visiting Tipu, Sarmad see Shabeeh and convinces Tipu that he likes her and wants to marry her.
 Tipu sees Sarmad as a better match for Shabeeh, and convinces his family to break off Shabeeh's engagement with Usman and to marry her to Sarmad.

 After Shabeeh's marriage with Sarmad, she realizes that he has severe mood swings and has psychological issues.
 On their wedding night, he drags her out of the house and leaves her outside in the cold all night.
 Sarmad often wakes up screaming while sleeping and blames Shabeeh for ruining his life.
 One day, he eventually reveals to her that her mother had ruined her life and shows her pictures of her mother and his father together.
-Intrigued and confused, Shabeeh seeks Sarmad's uncle (khalu) and legal guardian, and asks him about Sarmad's parents.
+Intrigued and confused, Shabeeh seeks Sarmad's uncle and legal guardian, and asks him about Sarmad's parents.